gravity-igpcea/cnn_for_earthquake_classification/README.md

 For  ConvNetQuake refer to:
 Perol., T, M. Gharbi and M. Denolle.
 Convolutional Neural Network for Earthquake detection and location. [preprint arXiv:1702.02073](https://arxiv.org/abs/1702.02073), 2017.
+The data of MXI,2008-07-25,and marked events
 ![The data of MXI,2008-07-25,and marked events](./XX.MXI_dayplot_origin_data.png)
+[All CNN identified slices with prob>0.1 merged and plot,abosolute ampitude
-![All CNN identified slices with prob>0.1 merged and plot,abosolute ampitude](./XX.MXI_dayplot_cnn.png)
+![All CNN identified slices with prob>0.1 merged and plot,abosolute ampitude](./XX.MXI_dayplot_cnn.png) All CNN identified slices with prob>0.1 merged and plot,normalized ampitude
 ![All CNN identified slices with prob>0.1 merged and plot,normalized ampitude](./XX.MXI_dayplot_norm_cnn.png)
 ## Installation
 * Download repository